 4. Revisit your current income needs.

 If you rely on your investment portfolio to partially or fully support your lifestyle, you’ll want to work with your advisor team to come up with an estimate of the cash flow your portfolio is expected to generate next year.
-If any other sources of income were disrupted in 2020, you might also want to talk with your financial planner about modifying your overall financial plan.
+If any other sources of income were disrupted last year, you might also want to talk with your financial planner about modifying your overall financial plan.

 5. Know what your money is doing.